Create and Manage Tenants

 groups:

-- '<tenant-admin-group-1>'
+- 'pai:tenant:<tenant-name>:role:tnt-adm-<tenant-admin-group-1>'

-- '<tenant-admin-group-2>'
+- 'pai:tenant:<tenant-name>:role:tnt-adm-<tenant-admin-group-2>'

-kubectl apply --filename settings.yaml
+kubectl apply --filename compute-config.yaml

 # Apply Tenant (always required)

-kubectl apply --filename tenant.yamlExample output (with all resources)namespace/primary-dev created
+kubectl apply --filename settings.yamlExample Outputtenant.spectrocloud.com/primary-dev created

 settings.spectrocloud.com/dev-settings created